chabermehl/dont-ask-me-to-play-league/README.md

 * bot -> source code for the bot

-* web -> source code fo the web site
+* web -> source code fo the website